Operation 10K: It’s More Like Operation Hype

 Quick Summary of Operation $10K

-Pros: The program's buy-in price is just $19.
+The Good: The program's buy-in price is just $19.
 There is a 60-day money back guarantee.
 You do get basic training in affiliate marketing.

-Cons: The program has numerous upsells, which you'll probably need to buy to become adept at affiliate marketing.
+The Bad: The program has numerous upsells, which you'll probably need to buy to become adept at affiliate marketing.
 The program overhypes how simple and easy it is to make lots of money with affiliate marketing.
 The videos and other training materials are very basic and won't fully prepare you for selling your own affiliate products.

-Our Recommendation: While Operation $10K provides you with a decent start to affiliate marketing, you'll soon need to purchase additional programs and/or upsells to make it as an affiliate marketer.
+The Bottom Line: While Operation $10K provides you with a decent start to affiliate marketing, you'll soon need to purchase additional programs and/or upsells to make it as an affiliate marketer.
 There are more in-depth programs out there.

 Operation 10K, a program created by Desmond Ong & Matthew Neer, promises that you’ll make thousands of dollars each month by employing a simple four step plan.